Financial-Times/origami-website/_posts/2021-04-12-newsletter.md

 During January we announced our plan to [decommission the FT Bower Registry and migrate to the public npm registry](https://origami.ft.com/blog/2021/01/18/deprecating-bower-and-origami-via-npm/#who-does-this-affect).

-Work has now started on migrating the Origami components onto npm, 8 out of 66 of our component are now ready to be migrated.
+Work has now started on migrating the Origami components onto npm, 8 out of 66 of our component are now migrated, ready to be released.
 We aim to have all components, including documentation/guidance for how to migrate your products, complete by the start of Q3.

 As a reminder, below is a copy of our planned timeline to decommission the FT Bower Registry.